 We had a wonderful, action-packed first day in Kyoto, Japan.
 We visited the Kiyomizu-dera Temple, Golden Pavilion Temple, Ryoan-ji Temple’s Rock Garden, and enjoyed a bento box lunch in the Imperial Palace Garden.

 The highlight of our first day in Kyoto was a tea ceremony demonstration while wearing Kimono.
-We ended the day with visiting the bustling food market, Nishiki Market, filled with delicious smells and hungry people from all over the world.
+We ended the day by visiting the bustling food market, Nishiki Market, filled with delicious smells and hungry people from all over the world.

 On the second day, we started with a delicious and nutritious buffet breakfast at our hotel.
 Our chartered bus took us north to visit the Kitano-Tenmangu Shrine and a very special Flea Market that is only open on the 25th day of each month.
-This Flea Market is famous for amazing deals offered by a wide variety of great venders.
+This Flea Market is famous for amazing deals offered by a wide variety of great vendors.
 We then visited a textile shop, where we witnessed the beauty of kimonos and enjoyed shopping.

 Then, we headed south to Uji, where we spent the rest of the day exploring the Byodo-in Temple, tasting Sake, and hiking up the Fushimi-inari Shrine.